lakshya0246/sorted-table-reorder-example/README.md

 # TableProject

 A simple table component with column sorting (alphanumeric and datetime) and search.
-Also supports drag and drop to reorganize data.
+Also supports drag and drop, based on Angular CDK, to enable reorganization of data rows.

 ## Development server